 Administration, Faculty, and Staff

 Todd F. Ambrosia, DNP, MSN, FNP-BC, FNAP, is Dean of Phillips School of Nursing.
-Prior to joining PSON, Dr. Ambrosia was the Associate Dean for Graduate Programs at the University Of Miami School Of Nursing and Health Studies, as well as the Director of the Division of Family Primary Care at the University Of Maryland School Of Nursing.
+Prior to joining PSON, Dr. Ambrosia was the Associate Dean for Graduate Programs at the University of Miami School Of Nursing and Health Studies, as well as the Director of the Division of Family Primary Care at the University Of Maryland School Of Nursing.
 Dean Ambrosia is deeply involved with several national and international health organizations, and travels abroad annually to speak and volunteer his clinical expertise.
 He is a Board Certified Family Nurse Practitioner, with a clinical focus on Adolescent and Young Adult Health.
 His scholarly interests include technology enhanced curriculum development, reducing caregiver burden, and initiatives aimed at reducing health risk in young men.
 Dean Ambrosia is a Distinguished Fellow of the National Academies of Practice, an Ambassador of the United States National Health Service Corps, and a Bravewell Fellow in Integrative Medicine.
-He is a member of several nursing organizations, most notably, the Advanced Practice and Education Committees of the International Council of Nurses, and the American Academy of Nurse Practitioners.
+He was selected as the 2017 AACN- Wharton Executive Leadership Fellow for Nursing by the American Association of Colleges of Nursing and The Wharton School, University of Pennsylvania.
+Dean Ambrosia is a member of several nursing organizations, most notably, the Advanced Practice and Education Committees of the International Council of Nurses, and the American Academy of Nurse Practitioners.

 Lorraine McGrath, MA, RN-BC

 Lorraine McGrath is Assistant Dean, Academic Affairs and also teaches Medical-Surgical Nursing and Community Nursing.
-Professor McGrath became Board Certified in Medical-Surgical Nursing in 2012.
+Assistant Dean McGrath became Board Certified in Medical-Surgical Nursing in 2012.
 She began her teaching career at PBISN in 1982.
 From 1988-1991, she worked as an Adjunct Clinical Instructor, as well for both the Borough of Manhattan Community College and Hunter-Bellevue School of Nursing.
-Professor McGrath serves as the Chairperson of the Curriculum Committee at PBISN and was instrumental in process that led to the school’s designation as a Center of Excellence from 2014-2018.
+Assistant Dean McGrath was instrumental in the process that led to the school’s designation as a National League of Nursing Center of Excellence from 2014-2018.

 Bernice Pass-Stern, MS, MEd, BA